 Synthetic sex hormones can be administered to suppress fertility.
 Contraceptives consisting of progestin (synthetic progesterone) are among the synthetic options.
 They are available in multiple countries under several brand names for short term contraception, including injections with up to six months of fertility control and oral medications with ongoing dosing needed for contraceptive effect.
 While these products have some effect in males, they have typically been used to suppress estrus in female dogs and cats.
 The products have also been prescribed for dermatologic and behavior issues.

 Synthetic progestins for this purpose, and some related brand names, include megestrol acetate (MA or MGA; Megecat, Ovaban®), medroxyprogesterone acetate (MPA; Depo-Provera), and proligestone (Covinan®).
 Progestins are not the only sex steroids used as contraceptives in cats and dogs.
 Androgens have also been studied and to a lesser extent used on a short term basis.
 There is more about each of these in ACC&D’s e-book.
-ACC&D has received most inquiries about, and therefore focused most on MA.
+ACC&D has received the most inquiries about, and therefore has focused the most attention on, MA.

 MA has been used for dogs and cats over several decades in numerous countries under different brand names and at varying recommended doses.
 One result of this has been that experiences with and perspectives on the drug vary significantly.
 MA retains a poor reputation in the U.S. that it may not deserve.
 Used correctly under specific circumstances (by attentive owners over short time periods on pets intended for breeding), MA can provide relatively safe postponement of estrus and temporary prevention of pregnancy.

-In the US, a very low-dose oral application was marketed briefly under the name FeralStat for short term use in feral cats; some individuals are now using a compounded equivalent based on their experience It was hard to evaluate given the dose levels are far lower than doses of MA studied for efficacy and safety.
+In the US, a very low-dose oral application was marketed briefly under the name FeralStat for short term use in feral cats; some individuals are now using a compounded equivalent based on their experience.
+It was difficult to evaluate FeralStat as its dose levels were far lower than doses of MA studied for efficacy and safety.

 Efficacy and duration